einatSh/SdarotAutomationPlayer/README.md

 More info can be found at:  https://chromedriver.chromium.org/

+### To start the program
+1. cd to the folder of the repo.
+2. run python main.py

 ##### I have no rights for any of the video content shown, or for the site sdarot, this is for personal use only.